-Node Classification Pipelines and Link Prediction Pipelines are trained using supervised machine learning methods.
-Currently, GDS supports two such methods, namely Logistic regression and Random forest.
-Each of these methods have several hyperparameters that one can set to influence the training.
-The objective of this page is to give a brief overview of logistic regression and random forest, as well as advice on how to tune their hyperparameters.
+Node Classification Pipelines, Node Regression Pipelines, and Link Prediction Pipelines are trained using supervised machine learning methods.
+These methods have several hyperparameters that one can set to influence the training.
+The objective of this page is to give a brief overview of the methods, as well as advice on how to tune their hyperparameters.